danitt/ts-boilerplate/README.md

 For best results, please ensure the following configuration steps are taken on your development machine:

-- Add VSC Extensions: Debugger for Chrome, DotENV, EditorConfig, ESLint
+- Add VSC Extensions: DotENV, EditorConfig, ESLint

 - Remove the following global dependencies: